 All students must maintain a minimum 85% rate of attendance of the hours possible and complete the program in 118% of the program length (the maximum time frame).
-What this means is if you are contracted to come to school 35 hours per week, you must at least attend and average of 29.75 hours per week cumulatively in order to be considered in satisfactory progress.
+What this means is if you are contracted to come to school 35 hours per week, you must attend at least an average of 29.75 hours per week cumulatively in order to be considered in satisfactory progress.

 To be a successful student you must attend regularly scheduled classes.
 All absences need to be authorized by an institution staff official.
-Self-discipline in work habits create successful professionals, so it is recommended that students attend for all scheduled hours in their entirety.
+Self-discipline in work habits creates successful professionals, so it is recommended that students attend all scheduled hours in their entirety.